517: No Such Thing As Julius Caesar's Dad Jokes

 Why are you getting your knives out?

-It is weird that these exist all around the world, though, this stereotype, or in so many different countries.
-Like, Japan has old man jokes, which are oyaji, old man, then giagu, joke.
+It is weird that these exist all around the world though, this stereotype, or in so many different countries.
+Like Japan has old man jokes, which are oyaji, old man, then giagu joke.

 Gagu, like gag.
-Yeah.
+Yeah, like gag.

-Like gag.
 That's how they make a lot of words in Japanese, don't they?
 They take an English word and add a U at the end.

-In Japanese, every word has to end with a vowel or an N.
+In Japanese, every word has to end with a vowel or an N. Like very new, yeah, so it's like a new word they've nicked it for people.

-Is a t-shirt.
+is t-shirt.
 There you go.

 Korea, they have middle-aged man jokes, literally middle-aged man jokes.
 Danish has various different versions.